Difference Between Ball Valve and Gate Valve

 Applications

 Both gate and ball valves are frequently used in industrial and residential settings.
-Marine and fire protection systems frequently employ ball valves.
+Marine and fire protection systems often employ ball valves.
 Ball valves do not suit food, drink, and medicine because they require difficult cleaning and can become contaminated.

 Ball valves do not perform well because they require difficult cleaning, and slurry particles can cause damage to them.
 People use gate valves in hot, high-pressure places like power plants, mines, and water treatment facilities.